 The idea of a drainage mat is to separate a covering from a wet or damp area and allow the crawl space to drain.
 On paper this sounds good and it certainly can’t hurt, but in your case I would ask if it is needed.
 I say this based on the information you have given me.
 Water control is a big part of the solution and it has to be addressed in a manner that is the most productive for the problem.
 If water is coming in the vents then the source needs to be addressed not covered with “#7 vent covers”.
 The drainage mat as I understand it is to replace a drain tile system inside the crawl space.
 This idea is coming exclusively from the Basement Systems franchise network.

 The simple truth is the clean space does not need protection from water or moisture.
-I know this because the products we sell are made by the same manufacture as the clean space brand and our products do not need such protection.
 The idea of using Clean Space or SilverBack™ is to use it as the protective layer between the home and the moisture or water.
 In order for the drainage mat to work in this application (as you stated) the crawl will need to be graded to a pump.
 I am sure this is not cheaper than a drain system (tile around the perimeter) which does not require grading in most cases.
 I am not sure if the salesman properly assessed your crawl space because you did not note any water management plan to handle the water source, this is critical because it is never good to allow water to move through, over or around a foundation.